saltycrane/live-log-analyzer/README.rst

 Problems / Limitations
 ----------------------
-- Leaves "zombie" "tail --follow=name " processes
+- Leaves "mysqladmin extended" processes running on remote host
-- Only works with my custom Nginx log file
+- The bulk of this is set up for my custom Nginx log file (but it is easy to write your own custom sources, parsers, and analyzers.